chenandrewy/mostly-true/README.md

 - **config-and-functions.r**: Provides project configuration utilities and shared helper functions

 ### Data Preparation
-- **01-prep-data.r**: Downloads and processes predictor return data from Google Drive and Dropbox; creates cleaned datasets for Chen et al., CLZ, and Yan-Zheng predictors
+- **01-prep-data.r**: Downloads and processes predictor return data from Google Drive and Dropbox; creates cleaned datasets for Chen et al., CLZ, and Yan-Zheng predictors; also runs the CLZ bootstraps
   - Creates: `data/emp_data.Rdata` (required by most other scripts)
+  - Creates: `data/bootact.Rdata` (bootstrap samples for CLZ returns)

 ### Main Analysis
 - **02-easy-bounds.r**: Visualizes easy- and visual-bound intuition figures used in the paper